nisithpanda/polyfills/README.md

-# polyfills
+# Polyfills
-Polyfills for different methods
+Please check the code.txt file for the code.